Badgehot History, Family Crest & Coats of Arms

 Early Origins of the Badgehot family

 The surname Badgehot was first found in Yorkshire where one of the first records of the name was Richard le Bagger, who was listed on the Assize Rolls of Lancashire in 1246 and later in Yorkshire in 1297.

 Important Dates for the Badgehot family

 This web page shows only a small excerpt of our Badgehot research.
-Another 85 words (6 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Badgehot History in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Badgehot History in all our PDF Extended History products and printed products wherever possible.

 Badgehot Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Badgehot were recorded, including Badger, Badge, Bagehot, Baghot, Badghot and others.

 Early Notables of the Badgehot family (pre 1700)